Winner (band): Philanthropy

-The band has further collaborated with photographer Choi Se-hon and his project "The Letter from Angels" (2014), alongside Kangnam, Lee Kwang-soo, Yoo Yeon-seok, and Lee Seo-jin, to promote local adoption.
-They also partnered with a clothing brand NII and photo studio "Thank You Studio" for the animal campaign "Happiness", which donated all proceeds to People for the Ethical Treatment of Animals (PETA), and the charity event YG X UNICEF Walking Festival in 2017, which garnered 5,000 participants, where all profits were donated to the Korean Committee of UNICEF to treat children and adolescents with malnutrition.
+The band collaborated with photographer Choi Se-hon on the 2014 project "The Letter from Angels", alongside Kangnam, Lee Kwang-soo, Yoo Yeon-seok, and Lee Seo-jin, to promote local adoption.
+They also partnered with a clothing brand NII and photo studio "Thank You Studio" for the animal campaign "Happiness," which donated all proceeds to People for the Ethical Treatment of Animals (PETA), and the charity event YG X UNICEF Walking Festival in 2017, which garnered 5,000 participants, where all profits were donated to the Korean Committee of UNICEF to treat children and adolescents with malnutrition.